Hardcaml-Mini-Course-at-Stevens/hardcaml-project-template/README.md

 ### Using mli files

-Using mli files is generally recommened, though not necessary.
+Using mli files is generally recommended, though not necessary.
 Especially as files get larger and more complicated it can be very useful to control what is exported from Ocaml modules.

 That being said, for simpler designs it is reasonable to not want to write them.
 When not included, all top level values will be exported.

+### Modifying the template

+As given the template should be useful as a starting point.
+To modify for you own uses you will need to change two things.

+1. Choose a library name.
+We used `example` here and called our library and tests `hardcaml_example` and `hardcaml_example_tests`.
+Modify the dune files to select your own name - changes are needed in both the `name` and `library` stanzas.
+2. Decide what you want to call you module.
+We called it counter - you should rename the `counter.ml` and `counter.mli` files as appropriate.

+You can then continue to add modules as appropriate for your project.